stellar/soroban-example-dapp/README.md

 --------------------

 1. `soroban-cli v0.8.0`.
 See https://soroban.stellar.org/docs/getting-started/setup#install-the-soroban-cli
-2. `docker` (both Standalone and Futurenet backends require it).
+2. If you want to run everything locally: `docker` (you can run both Standalone and Futurenet backends with it)
 3. `Node.js v17`
-4. `Freighter wallet v5.0.2`.
-Download it from the Chrome or Firefox extension store and Enable "Experimental Mode" in the settings (gear icon).
+4. [Freighter Wallet](https://www.freighter.app/) ≥[v5.0.2](https://github.com/stellar/freighter/releases/tag/2.9.1).
+Or from the Firefox / Chrome extension store.
+Once installed, enable "Experimental Mode" in the settings (gear icon).
-5. Build the `soroban-preview` docker image:
+5. If you want to run everything locally, build the `soroban-preview` docker image:

        make build-docker